Top 10 Crypto Wallets Compared

 Comparing the Best Non-Hardware Wallets

 Hardware wallets are often considered the best way to safely store Bitcoin, but they certainly aren’t the only way to do it.
 There are plenty of desktop and mobile wallets that get solid reviews from the crypto community.
-Desktop and mobile wallets are particularly good for keeping a small amount of cryptocurrency for making transactions.
+Desktop and mobile wallets are particularly good for keeping some cryptocurrencies for making transactions.
 Plus, they’re free!

 Here’s a quick run-down of some of the more popular non-hardware crypto wallets: